NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

 Configuration for Diarization with ASR
 --------------------------------------

 The following configuration needs to be appended under ``diarizer`` to run ASR with diarization to get a transcription with speaker labels.
-This configuration can be found in ``<NeMo_git_root>/examples/speaker_tasks/diarization/conf/offline_diarization_with_asr.yaml``

 .. code-block:: yaml